bsm3d/Demos-Scenes/Readme.md

 ## About BSM

-BSM has been an active participant in the demo scene, contributing to various groups and productions on both PC and Amiga platforms.
+BSM (me :) ) has been an active participant in the demo scene, contributing to various groups and productions on both PC and Amiga platforms.
 Below are some highlights of his involvement.

 - [BSM's on AmigaDB](https://demozoo.org/sceners/75586/)
 - [BSM's on Exotica](http://janeway.exotica.org.uk/author.php?id=8854)